brendanhasz/brendanhasz.github.io/_posts/2018-12-03-tfp-regression.md

 ![svg](/assets/img/tfp-regression/output_71_1.svg)

-Using these posterior predictive distributions, we can compute the coverage of the 95% interval (how often the true $y$ value falls within our 95% confidence interval):
+Using these posterior predictive distributions, we can compute the coverage of the 95% interval (how often the true \\( y \\) value falls within our 95% confidence interval):

 ```python